Katie Vincent, the new C1 200m world champion

 Being the world champion is going to be very exciting.

-During the Tokyo Games, she and Vincent Lapointe finished third in the C2, 500m.
+During the Tokyo Games, Katie Vincent and Vincent Lapointe finished third in the C2, in the 500 metres.

 “I’ve had ups and downs since Tokyo,” Vincent said.
 There were a lot of feelings and things to deal with, and they still exist.
-It allowed me to carry on, and I reconnected with my love for the sportVincent admitted.
+It kept me going, and I reconnected with my love for the sportVincent admitted.

+Among the efforts that paid off the most, she mentioned her work on the mental side in the past two years.

 Other new heroes